 The reimbursement application can be downloaded and completed from the Department of Health's Diabetes Prevention and Management webpage.

 Once DOH gives its approval, your National Provider Identifier (NPI) will acknowledge you as an approved diabetes education provider.
-When billing the agency (HCA) for diabetes education services, use your NPI.
+When billing the Health Care Authority (HCA) for diabetes education services, use your NPI.

 Client Eligibility